HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_rest/wcm_rest_mng_content/wcm_rest_crud_workflow_items.md

 /Workflow
 ```

+!!! note
-**Note:** A library link is required to specify the location to create the workflow.
+    A library link is required to specify the location to create the workflow.

 For example: